Decwest/nav2_dynamic_window_pure_pursuit_controller/README.md

 The velocity smoother clips velocity values from `cmd_vel_nav` (published by the controller) according to velocity and acceleration constraints, and publishes `cmd_vel`.
 Therefore, `max_velocity`, `min_velocity`, `max_accel`, and `max_decel` must match the DWPP controller’s velocity and acceleration settings.

+### Note: For users who want the robot to move backward

+You can allow the robot to move in reverse by setting `allow_reversing` to `True`.
+However, in the Humble version, enabling `allow_reversing` automatically disables `use_rotate_to_heading`.
+As a result, the robot will no longer adjust its orientation to match the goal heading upon arrival.
+This can cause the system to fail to recognize that the goal has been reached, which may lead to small forward and backward oscillations near the goal.

+This issue is not specific to DWPP, but occurs with any Pure Pursuit controller, and it has been resolved in Jazzy and later releases.
+Therefore, if you want the robot to move backward, it is recommended to upgrade to Jazzy. (and I am currently working on integrating DWPP into the official Nav2 from the Jazzy release onward :) )

 ## Trying DWPP
 The following repository provides simulations for comparing DWPP with conventional methods, and also includes Nav2 tutorials that run with DWPP.